nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 The following activity diagram summarizes what happens when a user executes an edit command:
 ![EditActivityDiagram](images/EditActivityDiagram.png)

+#### Design considerations:

+**Aspect: How edit executes:**

+* **Alternative 1 (current choice):** User specify which fields to edit by their prefixes.
+    * Pros: Easy to implement.
+    * Cons: Command input may be too long and less user-friendly.
+* **Alternative 2:** Users cannot edit tutees that are already added, and can only do delete and re-adding of tutees if changes are necessary.
+    * Pros: Less prone to bugs, and is simpler for developers to implement
+    * Cons: Not user-friendly and takes multiple steps for the user.

 ### List by day feature
 The `ListByDayCommand` extends the `ListCommand` class.
 It is initialised with a `DayPredicate` and updates